zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

      * **httpBasicPassTicket**

         This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
-        It is necessary to provide a service APPLID in `apiml.authentication.applid` parameter.
+        It is necessary to provide a service APPLID in the `apiml.authentication.applid` parameter.

         For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)

      * **zosmf**

         This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).
-        This scheme should be used only for z/OSMF service used by the API Gateway Authentication Service and other z/OSMF services that are using the same LTPA key.
+        This scheme should only be used for a z/OSMF service used by the API Gateway Authentication Service, and other z/OSMF services that are using the same LTPA key.

         For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)

 * **apiml.authentication.applid**

     This parameter specifies a service APPLID.
-    This parameter is valid only for `httpBasicPassTicket` authentication scheme.
+    This parameter is valid only for the `httpBasicPassTicket` authentication scheme.

 #### API Info parameters
 API Info parameters are grouped under the prefix: `apiml.apiInfo`.